fvanroie/openHASP-docs/docs/devices/az-touch.md

         <a href="https://cdn.shopify.com/s/files/1/1509/1638/products/Web04_600x.jpg" data-toggle="lightbox" data-gallery="example-gallery" rel="lightbox[vacation]" data-title="Assembled AZ-Touch PCB" data-footer="Copyright az-delivery.de"></a>
 </div>

-The AZ-Touch wall enclosure set comes with a 2.4" or 2.8" ILI9341 display and uses a XPT2046 resistive touchscreen controller.
+The AZ-Touch wall enclosure includes a 2.4" or 2.8" ILI9341 display with a XPT2046 resistive touchscreen controller.
 The kit comes with a pre-soldered PCB, but with loose headers.
+Some soldering is required.
 There are 2 ESP32 footprint options for soldering headers onto the PCB:

 1. ESP32-DevKitC footprint with 2x19 pins